2010 Malaysian Grand Prix: Qualifying

+Qualifying classification

 Race

 Prior to the race, Pedro de la Rosa's engine failed as the cars were making their way from the pit lane to their grid positions, and so he did not even take the formation lap.

 At the start, Sebastian Vettel starting from third, got past Nico Rosberg immediately on the straight, and at the first corner came up the inside of polesitter and teammate Mark Webber to take the lead.
 Webber challenged in the next corner but Vettel held firm.
 Robert Kubica and Michael Schumacher also gained two places, and were fourth and sixth respectively.
 Rubens Barrichello who started seventh stalled on the grid and was last at the end of the first lap.
 Both McLarens and both Ferraris charged up the field from their lowly grid positions after failing to properly read the conditions in qualifying.
 Lewis Hamilton had got up from 20th to 13th, Felipe Massa from 21st to 14th, Jenson Button from 17th to 15th, and Fernando Alonso from 19th to 16th.
 At the end of lap 1, the top 10 were: Vettel, Webber, Rosberg, Kubica, Adrian Sutil, Schumacher, Nico Hülkenberg, Vitantonio Liuzzi, Vitaly Petrov and Kamui Kobayashi.
 Timo Glock retired on lap three after a collision with Jarno Trulli.

 Hamilton was on a charge, and soon was up to 10th within 4 laps, passing a car a lap.
 The Ferraris and Button could not get past Sébastien Buemi's Toro Rosso and were stuck with Massa 14th, Alonso 15th (having passed Button) and Button 16th.
 On the fifth lap, Hamilton passed Vitaly Petrov for ninth at the final turn, but Petrov came back at him at the back straight and regained the position.
 Two laps later, Hamilton once again passed Petrov at the final corner, however then weaved 4 times from side to side along the start finish straight in an effort to break the tow.
 He failed to do so as Petrov followed tightly behind and made an attempt to pass back at the first corner which did not succeed.
 Hamilton's manoeuvre of crossing from side to side 4 times courted controversy, dividing race pundits and drivers alike as to whether it was in breach of the regulations regarding the blocking of an overtake.
 The race stewards investigated the incident and issued Hamilton with a warning.